CAT (Connects Autism Tanzania)

 Upon completion, the home and farm will be taken over by Connects Autism Tanzania (CAT) and serve all youth in need of housing, regardless of their disability.

-Contributions over the holidays provided the funds to construct the roof!
-We currently need $30,000 to complete this project.
+Contributions over the 2023 holidays provided the funds to construct the roof!
+At this stage, we needed $30,000 to complete this project.